-The storm drain inlets direct all runoff to a detention pond and though a stormwater treatment unit that is designed to capture floating material and heavier sediment particles, but does not trap suspended or dissolved pollutants.
-This device is susceptible to bypass and scour during large storm events and the dissolved pollutants will pass through and harm the Virgin River.
-Also our stormwater treatment system holds water that can breed mosquitoes.
-It is important to regularly maintain this system to protect the Virgin River and prevent mosquito breeding.
+The storm drain inlets direct all runoff to our detention/retention basin.
+This basin will help capture floating material and heavier sediment particles but does not trap suspended or dissolved pollutants.
+This basin is susceptible to bypass and scour during large storm events and the dissolved pollutants will pass through and harm the Santa Clara River.
+Also, our basin could hold water that can breed mosquitoes.
+It is important to regularly maintain this system to protect the Santa Clara River and prevent mosquito breeding.
 Use our Storm Drain Maintenance SOP manage our storm drain system responsibly.